jkarpen/Springboard_Projects/Capstone/README.md

 3. Data Storytelling
 4. Statistical Inference
 5. Final Report
+6. Presentation Slides (Powerpoint slides used to present the project)

 Scripts: Python Notebooks with code for all steps
 1. Capstone_DataWrangling_Script - Initial data cleanup/transformations.